albanian-xrm/Customization-Manager/README.md

 # Customization Manager
-An XrmToolBox that helps finding customizations in your organization and managing solutions
+An XrmToolBox tool that helps finding customizations in your organization and managing solutions